Table of Contents_

 What We Didn’t

-The PowerShot G7 X has a full range of control options, ranging from fully automatic to full manual control, which allows this camera to work well for photographers with a variety of experience levels.
+Similar to the Canon PowerShot D30 waterproof camera, the PowerShot G7 X has a full range of control options, ranging from fully automatic to full manual control, which allows this camera to work well for photographers with a variety of experience levels.
 A mode dial on the top of the camera provides access to the many shooting modes, which is handy.

 As shown in our digital camera buying guide, a fixed lens camera is one where the lens is embedded into the camera body.
 With a DSLR camera or a mirrorless interchangeable lens camera, you can swap out the lens to provide different features.
-Sometimes, a fixed lens camera is called a point and shoot camera.
+Sometimes, a fixed lens camera is called a point-and-shoot camera.